-AF may be subscribed to NWDAF to receive analytics and predictions for Relay applications to enable or disable the UE to Network Relay for enhancing the coverage using ProSe application.
+AF may be subscribed to NWDAF to receive analytics and predictions for PC5 interface for ProSe application.
 AF may request for the analytics and NWDAF can collect information from AMF and PCF for respective policies.

 6.Y.4 Impacts on existing entities and interfaces